Countries where the X social network is banned

-NEW YORK (Reuters): With its ban of X, which went into effect on Saturday, Brazil joins a small club of countries to have taken similar measures against the social network.
+PARIS (AFP): With its ban of X, which went into effect on Saturday, Brazil joins a small club of countries to have taken similar measures against the social network, most of them run by authoritarian regimes.

 Beyond permanent bans, some nations have temporarily restricted access to X, formerly Twitter, which has often been used by political dissidents to communicate.